sahalsajjad/tiller3/docs/Design.md

 Pros
 - Near native Performance, because no conversion of objects coming from and to DB needed
 - Easy to implement, not too much code is needed.
 Probably a few files are sufficient for the core functionality.
-- Tailored `find`'s, good for performance (lookups) and amount of data (projections)
+- Tailored `find`'s and `updates`'s -> good for performance (lookups) and amount of data (projections)
-- The general complexity of the system __decreases__, because there is no magic under the hood
+- The general complexity of the system _decreases_, because there is no magic under the hood

 Cons
 - Even most simple business or serialization logic cannot be stored in the DB any more